Assam: FIRs lodged against NRC Coordinator Prateek Hajela for exclusion of genuine Indians from list

 “I went for hearing at Chabua and after submitting all the documents, the officials had assured me that my name would appear in the final NRC,” Mazumder said.
 “But even after producing all the valid documents my name has been excluded.”

 More than 19 lakh people were left out of the final list of the updated citizens’ database that was published on August 31.
 The number of people left out comprise around 6% of Assam’s entire population, two times the number of Rohingya refugees in Bangladesh, and the population of Nagaland.
-They will now have the chance to appeal against the decision in foreigners’ tribunals.
+They will now have to appeal against the decision in foreigners’ tribunals.

 Many political parties, including the Congress and the Bharatiya Janata Party, have criticised the NRC, pointing out that many Bengali Hindus have been left out of the register.
 Bengali Hindus are the BJP’s oldest vote bank in the state.